Allocating the application

 - for a hearings committee or commissioner to make and compile a decision on an application of large scale or complexity

-When a section 37 extension is made, the reasons for the extension and each timeframe extended need to be recorded.
+When a section 37 extension is made, the reasons for the extension and which timeframe that is being extended needs to be recorded, along with the date that the council obtains the applicants agreement for the extension or the date that the council notifies the applicant that a time period is being extended due to special circumstances.
 There is no barrier under the RMA to extending all timeframes for a consent application at once, provided all section 37A criteria are met for each extended timeframe.

 Where ss37 and 37A have been used to extend time periods, applications should be recorded as having been processed within time, provided the limits set for processing through the use of ss37 and 37A have not been exceeded.